-There are different ways to named the country of France.
-Some of the examples describe sometimes just a part of France and not all the territory.
+There are different ways to name the country of France.
+Some of the examples sometimes describe just a part of France and not all the territory.

-1 – La France
+- La France

 The Frankish people are a people of warriors who elect their leader, the king of the Franks.
 They freely decide to go to war with him.
 This is why the word “Frank” also meant “free man”.

-2 – La République française or La République
+- La République française or La République

-4 – Le pays des droits de l’Homme
+- Le pays des droits de l’Homme

-This nickname “The country of human rights” is the result here again of the French revolution in 1789 with the creation of the Declaration of the Rights of Man and the Citizen, a central text of the French Revolution.
+This nickname “The country of human rights” is the result here again of the French Revolution in 1789 with the creation of the Declaration of the Rights of Man and the Citizen, a central text of the French Revolution.

-5 – La Gaule
+- La Gaule

-This part of history gave to France his national animal symbol: The rooster.
-This animal never give up and fight until the end.
-For example, you can see the animal on the national jersey of the Football, rugby and handball teams.
+This part of history gave France its national animal symbol: The rooster.
+This animal never gives up and fights until the end.
+For example, you can see the animal on the national jersey of the football, rugby, and handball teams.

-6 – La France métropolitaine or La Métropole
+- La France métropolitaine or La Métropole

-7 – La France continentale
+- La France continentale

-8 – DROM-COM or DOM-TOM or La France d’outre mer
+- DROM-COM or DOM-TOM or La France d’outre mer

-With the reform of the regions (=states) set up on 1 January 2016, the Overseas Departments / les Départements d’Outre-Mer (DOM) and Overseas Territories / Territoires d’Outre-Mer (TOM) have disappeared.
+With the reform of the regions (=states) set up on 1 January 2016, the Overseas Departments / Les Départements d’Outre-Mer (DOM) and Overseas Territories / Territoires d’Outre-Mer (TOM) have disappeared.
 The term “DOM-TOM” does not exist anymore but the French people still use it.
 The new name is DROM-COM.

 Guadeloupe, Martinique, French Guiana, Reunion and Mayotte.